AvinashKushwah/avinashkushwah31/README.md

 - 👋 Hi, I’m @avinashkushwah31
 - 👀 I’m interested in Machine learning
--  🌱 I’m currently learning ...
+-  🌱 I’m currently persuing master's in computer sceince and engineering from IIT Madras.
-- 📫 How to reach me ...

 <!---
 avinashkushwah31/avinashkushwah31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.